Basil Rodzianko: Bishop

+Exile from Yugoslavia

 Thanks to the personal petition of Archbishop Geoffrey Fisher of Canterbury to the Yugoslav authorities and the change in Tito's policy towards the West in 1951, Fr.
 Vladimir was released early from the camp and together with his family went to Paris, where his parents lived, who left Yugoslavia in 1946.
 In 1953, at the invitation of Bishop Nicholas (Velimirović), who was then living in London, Fr.
 Vladimir moved to the UK and became the second priest in the Cathedral of St. Sava of Serbia of the Western European Diocese of the SPC (Notting Hill district in London).
 He had friendly relations with the Serbian Royal House in exile.
 Fr.
 Vladimir was acquainted with many famous people, including Alexander Kerensky, whom he confessed during a serious illness.

 Priest Vladimir joined the BBC Russian Service.
 In 1955, at his suggestion, religious radio broadcasting was opened to the USSR and Eastern Europe; these broadcasts broadcast divine services for the Twelve Great Feasts from the Russian Dormition Cathedral in London, theological talks and sermons were heard, detailed information about the events of religious life in the world was given; the broadcasts became so popular that the management of the ВВС decided to make their weekly.
 Fr.
 Vladimir also preached on the radio of the Association "Slavic Bible", "Voice of Orthodoxy" in Paris and on the Vatican Radio.
 He taught theology at Oxford University at the St. Sergius Theological Institute in Paris, participated in various inter-Christian projects and events, and lectured on various theological issues through the Fellowship of Saint Alban and Saint Sergius.
 At age sixty-three, called to serve as a bishop in the United States after the death of his wife, Rodzianko accepted monastic tonsure from Metropolitan Anthony Bloom with the new name Basil.
 The research topics of Priest Vladimir concerned such issues as the doctrine of the Holy Trinity, the difference in approaches to understanding the exodus of the Holy Spirit in the Eastern and Western Churches, the doctrine of the Kingdom of Heaven, apologetics, the meaning of the Divine Liturgy, Russian spirituality, the place of prayer, especially Jesus prayer, in the life of a Christian, creation and evolution, creativity of Fyodor Dostoevsky, the Shroud of Turin, etc.

 The effectiveness of his broadcasts made him a target of the Soviet KGB.
 This attention would bring tragedy to the family when his teenage grandson was killed in an assassination attempt upon Fr.
 Vladimir's life.
 This tragedy was followed by the death of his wife, Maria, in 1978.

 Then, on January 12, 1980, after his arrival in the United States, Hieromonk Basil was consecrated Bishop of Washington as auxiliary to Metropolitan Theodosius (Lazor), the primate of the OCA.